We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 Kam Kasravi and Connie Dewitt own this particularly impressive shipping container home.
 The home was designed by Modulus using four high cube shipping containers.

 The containers were prefabricated offsite, then delivered to California before they were reassembled.
 The very top floor has nine skylights installed in the roof, which provides huge amounts of natural light.

 The one thing we would have done differently would have been to find one contractor to help the whole process versus having one for getting and modifying the containers, and another to finish out the interior.

-This wasn’t really an option given local familiarity with containers as a structure – but that’s what we would have wished that would have likely made certain things a bit easier.
+This wasn’t really an option given local familiarity with containers as a structure, but that’s what we would have wished.
+It would have likely made certain things a bit easier.

 9. The Beach Box

 The beach box is built in the Hamptons, one of New York’s most expensive areas.
 The home was built by Andrew Anderson using shipping containers purchased from SG Blocks.